Dr Sascha Hardwick

 BA (Hons), PhD (ClinPsych/ClinNeuro), MAPS

-Dr Hardwick specialises in the provision of evidence-based, psychological counselling services.
-Dr Hardwick offers sensitive and responsive support to help her clients work through current issues to improve their overall well-being and quality of life.
+Dr Hardwick enjoys providing evidence-based, psychological counselling services.
+She offers sensitive and responsive support to help her clients work through current issues to improve their overall well-being and quality of life.

 Her approach aims to be collaborative, non-judgemental, confidential, caring, and underpinned by an understanding of the client’s true values and goals.
 While accessing therapy can be an uncertain process, Dr Hardwick can answer all your questions to ensure you receive the right type of therapy for your needs.